About Property Agreements

 "The Family Court and the Federal Circuit Court can now make orders in relation to financial matters following the breakdown of eligible de facto relationships.
 Previously these courts would generally only make such orders in cases where the parties were married (except in the ACT and NT).
 Financial disputes between former de facto partners were generally dealt with by state and territory courts, applying the law applicable in that state or territory.

 The foregoing information was extracted from the following website.
-Please visit to find out more on property and money after separation.
+Please visit to find out more on property and finances after separation.